alwyn974/EpitechIntranetProjectUpdateNotifier/README.md

 curl -LO https://raw.githubusercontent.com/alwyn974/EpitechIntranetProjectUpdateNotifier/main/install-service.sh && chmod +x install-service.sh
 ```

+### Docker

+You can use `docker-compose up -d` to start the docker

+If you want to see the logs `docker attach epitechintranetprojectupdatenotifier` or run only `docker-compose up`

+See the `docker-compose.yml`

 ## Usage

 You need to specify the discord webhook link in the `config.json`.